serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 ### Fixing MovieCastEditor Columns

-MovieCastEditor is currently using columns defined in *MovieCastColumns.cs* (because it has [ColumnsKey("MovieDB.MovieCast")] on class declaration).
+MovieCastEditor is currently using columns defined in *MovieCastColumns.cs* (because it returns "MovieDB.MovieCast" in getColumnsKey() method.

 We have MovieCastId, MovieId, PersonId (shown as Actor/Actress) and Character columns there.
 It is better to show only Actor/Actress and Character columns.